mappls-api/mappls-rest-apis/mappls-address-standardization-api/readme.md

 ### Optional Parameters

 - `bias`(float): parameter value can be set to get the bias result towards the urban or rural side.
 (Default is 1.5 : urban).
 Where 1 is neutral and < 1 is rural biased and > 1 is Urban biased.
+- `uniqueResults` (valueless): to provide unique results in the `addressInformation` object with alternatives present in the `alternatives` array.

 ## Response Parameters